 10) Too Much Content

 While you may have a lot to say about your company, most people don't want to read that much.
 They want to know who you are, what you do and if you can help them.
 Then they want to know how to contact you for that purpose.
 If they have to read a novel to find the information they need, they will probably go elsewhere.

+Using the best website maker on the market can only do so much.
 Make sure to keep these ideas in mind when you log on to your Doodlekit website and create your own online masterpiece.